Government & Public Sector Cybersecurity Market

 Competitive overview:

-The government & public sector cybersecurity market is led by some of the established players, such as Palo Alto Networks (US), Fortinet (US), Cisco (US), CrowdStrike (US), Check Point (Israel), Microsoft (US), Zscaler (US), Tenable (US), CyberArk (US), BAE Systems (UK), Honeywell (US), Dragos (US), Claroty (US), Forescout (US), Vectra AI (US), Magnet Forensics (Canada), Recorded Future (US), Cydome (Israel), Heimdal Security (Denmark), and Cybereason (US).
-Partnerships, agreements, collaborations, acquisitions, and product developments are various growth strategies these players use to increase their presence in the government & public sector cybersecurity market.
+The government & public sector cybersecurity market is led by several established players, including Leidos (US), Booz Allen Hamilton (US), CACI (US), Accenture (Ireland), IBM (US), Palo Alto Networks (US), Fortinet (US), Cisco (US), CrowdStrike (US), Check Point (Israel), Microsoft (US), Zscaler (US), Tenable (US), CyberArk (US), BAE Systems (UK), Honeywell (US), Dragos (US), Claroty (US), Forescout (US), Vectra AI (US), Magnet Forensics (Canada), Recorded Future (US), Cydome (Israel), Heimdal Security (Denmark), and Cybereason (US).
+These players adopt various growth strategies such as partnerships, agreements, collaborations, acquisitions, and product developments to expand their presence in the government and public sector cybersecurity market.

 Recent Developments:

 • In September 2025, Check Point Software Technologies achieved full Federal Risk and Authorization Management Program (FedRAMP) Moderate authorization for its Infinity Platform for Government.
-This approval enabled the deployment of zero-trust, artificial intelligence-enabled threat prevention, and real-time threat intelligence capabilities across the United States' federal networks and cloud environments.
+This approval enabled the deployment of zero-trust, AI-enabled threat prevention, and real-time threat intelligence capabilities across US federal networks and cloud environments.

 • In June 2025, Forescout Technologies announced a strategic partnership with Coalfire to accelerate FedRAMP authorization for Forescout Cloud Services.
-The partnership supports the use of the platform by United States federal agencies, advancing cloud modernization and zero-trust initiatives.
+The partnership supports the use of the platform by US federal agencies, advancing cloud modernization and zero-trust initiatives.

 • In April 2025, Fortinet announced that its FortiGuard artificial intelligence-powered security services and FortiCare Services received Government Risk and Authorization Management Program (GovRAMP) Moderate authorization.
 This enabled state, local, and other public sector organizations to adopt Fortinet’s threat intelligence and managed security services within a compliant framework.

-Microsoft (US) Microsoft is a global technology leader offering cloud, software, AI, and cybersecurity solutions serving both commercial and public-sector environments.
-Its security platform spans identity protection, endpoint defense, SIEM, and secure cloud infrastructure, embedded across Windows, Microsoft 365, and Azure.
-Microsoft strengthens digital trust through its Government Security Program (GSP), supporting agencies in over 40 countries with secure source code access, cyber intelligence sharing, and compliance alignment.
-The company also delivers specialized government cloud services and AI-powered threat defenses that help federal, state, and local authorities safeguard digital infrastructure, protect citizen data, and modernize essential public services.
+Microsoft (US) is a global technology leader providing cloud, software, AI, and cybersecurity solutions for both business and government sectors.
+Its security platform covers identity protection, endpoint defense, SIEM, and secure cloud infrastructure, integrated into Windows, Microsoft 365, and Azure.
+Microsoft enhances digital trust through its Government Security Program (GSP), assisting agencies in over 40 countries with secure source code access, cyber intelligence sharing, and compliance support.
+The company also offers specialized government cloud services and AI-driven threat defenses that enable federal, state, and local authorities to protect digital infrastructure, safeguard citizen data, and modernize public services.

 Market Ranking:

-In the government and public sector cybersecurity market, competition is led by large platform providers, supported by specialized vendors delivering mission-critical protection for national infrastructure and public services.
-Microsoft, Palo Alto Networks, Fortinet, Cisco, and Zscaler hold strong positions due to their mature zero-trust architectures, public sector cloud compliance, and deep integration with federal and civilian agency requirements.
-These vendors are driving government modernization through the adoption of secure cloud solutions, identity-based controls, and artificial intelligence-driven threat detection.
+In the government & public sector cybersecurity market, competition is dominated by large platform providers, supported by specialized vendors that deliver mission-critical protection for national infrastructure and public services.
+Microsoft, Leidos, Booz Allen Hamilton, CACI, Accenture, Palo Alto Networks, Cisco, and IBM maintain strong positions due to their mature zero-trust architectures, public sector cloud compliance, and deep integration with federal and civilian agency requirements.
+These vendors are advancing government modernization through the adoption of secure cloud solutions, identity-based controls, and artificial intelligence-driven threat detection.

-Endpoint and threat prevention capabilities are being reinforced by vendors such as CrowdStrike and Check Point, which support defense, law enforcement, and state authorities through continuous monitoring and rapid incident response frameworks.
-In parallel, CyberArk and Tenable play a crucial role in privileged access governance and exposure management, reflecting the increasing regulatory oversight in public sector environments.
+Vendor endpoint and threat prevention capabilities are strengthened by companies such as CrowdStrike and Check Point, which assist defense, law enforcement, and government agencies through continuous monitoring and quick incident response systems.
+Meanwhile, CyberArk and Tenable play key roles in privileged access management and exposure control, highlighting the growing regulatory oversight in the public sector.

-Across operational technology-driven critical infrastructure, Honeywell, Dragos, and Claroty focus on securing energy, transportation, and smart city systems against escalating geopolitical cyber risks.
-Threat intelligence and investigation specialists, such as Recorded Future and Magnet Forensics, are expanding support for national security and law enforcement operations.
+Across operational technology-driven critical infrastructure, Honeywell, Dragos, and Claroty focus on securing energy, transportation, and smart city systems against growing geopolitical cyber threats.
+Threat intelligence and investigation specialists such as Recorded Future and Magnet Forensics are expanding support for national security and law enforcement efforts.

-At the same time, providers including Forescout, Vectra AI, Heimdal Security, and Cydome address device visibility, artificial intelligence-driven detection, public sector resilience, and maritime cybersecurity compliance.
-Competitive intensity is increasing as agencies expand their adoption of zero-trust security, raise cybersecurity investment levels, and strengthen cross-border cooperation.
-This environment is driving vendors to enhance government-grade certifications, unify their platforms, and deliver service models tailored to the public sector's requirements.
+At the same time, providers such as Forescout, Vectra AI, Heimdal Security, and Cydome focus on device visibility, AI-driven detection, resilience in the public sector, and maritime cybersecurity compliance.
+As agencies adopt zero-trust security more widely, increase cybersecurity investments, and boost cross-border cooperation, competitive pressure grows.
+This climate pushes vendors to improve government-grade certifications, unify their platforms, and create service models tailored to the needs of the public sector.

 Related Reports:

-Government & Public Sector Cybersecurity Market by Solution Type (IAM, Firewall & VPN, Log Management & SIEM), Security Type (Cloud, Application, Network), End Use Vertical (Federal/National, State & Local, Defense & Intelligence) - Forecast to 2030
+Government & Public Sector Cybersecurity Market by Solution Type (IAM, Firewall & VPN, SIEM, DLP, Compliance), Security Type (Cloud, Application, Network), Ownership Type (Federal/National, State & Local Govt., Defense & Intelligence) - Forecast to 2031

 Contact: